mosaicml/examples/examples/llm/throughput/README.md

-## Warning: The numbers in the tables below are based on torch 1.12 and are out of date.
-The current setup achieves higher throughput / MFU.
+## Warning: Some of the numbers below, particularly for 30B and 70B models, are out of date.
+The current repo achieves higher throughput / MFU.
 This warning will be removed once the tables are updated.

 # MosaicGPT Training Benchmarks